RishikMani/Sort-of-CLEVR/README.md

 # Sort-of-CLEVR
-Tensorflow implementations of Relational Networks and a VQA dataset named Sort-of-CLEVR proposed by DeepMind.
+Tensorflow implementation of Relation Networks and a VQA dataset named Sort-of-CLEVR proposed by DeepMind.
 In addition to the original approach, few custom questions, both relational and non-relational have also been used.

 ## Description
 This project includes a [Tensorflow](https://www.tensorflow.org/) implementation of **Relation Networks** and a dataset generator which generates a synthetic VQA dataset named **Sort-of-CLEVR** proposed in the paper [A Simple Neural Network Module for Relational Reasoning](https://arxiv.org/abs/1706.01427).
+The dataset consists of non-relational and relational questions.
+In case of natural language questions, the network has been augmented with LSTM to generate question embeddings.
+When the network is not augmented with LSTM, questions are hard encoded as one-hot-encoded questions.

 ### Relation Networks